 Jay Brown is a lifelong songster hailing from Birmingham, AL. Jay has spent most of the past 20 years in the Appalachian Mountains playing with Lazybirds and earning a music therapy degree, while also recording and touring to support his solo career.
 Music is a way of life for Jay, and it truly shows.
 Jay demonstrates his dexterity on the guitar, harmonica, piano, and banjo.
 In addition to his gift with instruments, he sings beautifully.
 He has yet to make a musical sound that lacks in purity and integrity.

 James T. Browne

 James is also from Birmingham, AL. A grade school friend and a musical companion of Jay Brown since 1987, they moved to the northwestern region of NC together in 1993.
 Here they met Mitchell Johnston and Andrew Christopher, who together founded Lazybirds in 1996.
 James is a stellar drummer, who sings while drumming.
 That aint easy!
-James currently lives in Alabama and travels extensively to tour with Lazybirds, returning home to take care of his farming and carpentry duties.
+He also is a solo performer, playing guitar and singing, as well as a phenomenal carpenter.

 Brad was born and raised in Asheville, NC.
 A lifelong immersion in the music from the mountains led him to hearing Lazybirds music along about 2001, and he was immediately hooked.
 He joined the band in 2017, playing tenor guitar, mandolin, and guitar.
 He is also a painter/artist running his PopeArt biz in his spare time, whenever he can find some of that.